-Change is a constant shared by all living beings, and usually, it’s a sign of good health.
-This also applies to organisations and businesses.
-In today’s economic and social climate, it is important to understand that change is no longer optional.
+Change and adaptation is a constant shared by all living beings, and usually, it’s a sign of good health.
+Similarly this is true for organisations and businesses.
+Those that are able to constantly adapt to their environment are the most likely to thrive longer term.

 Types of change resistance